mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 that’s already in Beta, shipping high-priority features/enhancements faster, and so on.

-In these situations, an uplift can be requested to take a recent landing in mozilla-central and merge specific bits to another repository outside the standard train model.
+In these situations, an uplift can be requested to take a recent landing in mozilla-central and merge specific bits to the Beta or Release repository outside the standard train model.
 After the request is made, :ref:`Release Management <release management>` will assess the potential risk and make a decision on whether it will be accepted or not.

+While uplifts are generally not the preferred way to ship new feature work, it is understood that there are times when business needs to do so justify the required effort.
+Our release process is designed to have the flexibility to accomodate these requests, though in general they need to be handled on a case by case basis to determine the suitability.
+Teams are encouraged to reach out to Release Management in the `#release-coordination` channel on Slack or `@relman` so their specific needs can be assessed.

+Factors that will need to be taken into account include:

+-  Size and scope of patches to be uplifted
+-  QA availability to test prior to shipping and during development
+-  Engineering resources to resolve any conflicts between different development branches
+-  String additions/changes which may impact available locales

 Further Reading/Useful links: